 Depending on your answers, you may decide to record some pieces again.

 You are strongly encouraged to submit a video recording of you performing one of the required pieces.
 The video recording will not be separately graded.
 It will be used to provide helpful feedback in relation to performance techniques, posture and positioning at the console.
 Submitting a video recording will help judges provide better and more useful feedback.
-Head, body, hands and feet should all be clearly shown at some point in the video.
+Head, body, hands, and feet should all be clearly shown at some point in the video.
 A video recording made on a smartphone is acceptable.
 The microphone for the video recording may be in the playing room rather than in the bell chamber.

 Demonstrate your basic knowledge about general history of the carillon (and optionally the history of your own instrument) in a written format.
 The effort expected is the equivalent of about 2–3 pages of double-spaced text, but you are encouraged to present the information in a format that will be practical and useful to you as a (future) ambassador for the carillon.
 Examples of presentation formats include: